Skip to content

 });

-You can pass a option to specify whether the command being registered is case sensitive, independent of the global case sensitivity setting.
+You can pass an option to specify whether a specific command is case-sensitive, independent of the global setting.

 ts